 This setting sets the battery charge algorithm.
-It is by default set to "rotary switch".

-- A selection can be made between:
+A selection can be made between:

-- · The rotary switch position

-- · Pre-defined factory battery presets
+- Pre-defined factory battery presets

-- · User-defined battery presets
+- User-defined battery presets

 - · Create, modify or delete a user-defined preset.

 This setting uses factory pre-defined presets for a large variety of battery types.
 These pre-defined charge algorithms are suitable for almost all installations.